 Cathedrals history is closely related to the Patriotic War of 1812.

 Built at the beginning of the XIX century, Kazan Cathedral became a symbol of the Russian victory over Napoleon.
 Keys to 17 cities and 8 fortresses captured during the war are now displayed in the cathedral’s sacristy.
 The victorious Russian Field Marshal Mikhail Kutuzov is buried there, too.

-During the Soviet period, the cathedral was transformed into the museum of the history of atheism and religion.
-In 1996 it was given back to the Orthodox Church and since then is functioning as a church.
+During the Soviet period, they transformed the cathedral into the museum of the history of atheism and religion.
+In 1996, Kazan Cathedral returned to the Orthodox Church and since then is functioning as a church.

 Saint Isaac’s Cathedral, one of the find-me-on-every-postcard Saint Petersburg must-see places.
 Incontournable, as the French say.

 You can just walk around it and admire granite columns, statues, elaborated doors and shining dome.
 Or enter the Cathedral — and enjoy lavish interiors: granite, marble, lapis lazuli, malachite, mosaics, gold… Or climb up to the colonnade, right under the dome, and take pictures of the historical centre of Saint Petersburg from the height of the bird’s flight.

 This is the main monument to Russian Emperor Peter the Great, the founder of Saint Petersburg.
 The equestrian statue of the Emperor stands on a giant Thunder Stone, the largest stone ever moved by humans.
 This statue is a kind of talisman.
 For instance, local legends say that while Peters the Great and his horse are standing in the middle of the city, enemy forces will never be able to conquer Saint Petersburg.